thahira97/tweeter/README.md

 ## Final Product
 ![Tweeter Home page](/docs/Tweeter-Homepage.png)
-The Tweeter is a single page app with a form where you can write & submit your tweet and you can see see your newly created tweets right below the form.
+The Tweeter is a single page app with a form where you can write & submit your tweet and you can see your newly created tweets right below the form.

 ![Error when no input](/docs/ShortError.png)
 Shows Error when the user tries to submit the form with no Inputs